-- a. evaluate an organisation's purpose, in terms of its stated mission, objectives and critical success factors, highlighting omissions, inconsistencies and weaknesses, and considering the different objectives of stakeholders; - b. analyse the external factors which may impact upon an organisation's performance and position, evaluating significant issues in areas such as: - sustainability, including natural capital and climate change - macroeconomic forces - international trade, financial systems and global economic factors - government policies - its industry and markets, including competition - cultural environment - stakeholder, ecosystem and participant impact - markets for finance, labour and other resources - supply chain factors - technology developments, including those relating to automation and intelligent systems; - analyse an organisation's current markets and competitive strategy in sufficient detail for decisions to be made, drawing conclusions consistent with the qualitative and quantitative data available and highlighting relevant issues in terms of their likely impact on the strategy of the organisation; - d. explain and evaluate the significance and impact of the internal factors which affect or may influence an organisation's ability to achieve its chosen strategy, including its: - current resources - product/service portfolio - value chain and networks - organisational and operational capabilities (including core competencies, existing business processes, human capital and workforce flexibility) - use of developing technology (including digital assets, blockchain and cryptocurrencies, big data, internet of things, automation and intelligent systems); - e. explain and evaluate the risks attached to an organisation's present position, using all relevant qualitative and quantitative data, and considering attitudes to risk, security and cyber security; - f. explain and evaluate the ethical and business trust factors to be considered in determining the scope and nature of an organisation's objectives and its strategic analysis, giving appropriate consideration to the legitimate interests of all stakeholder groups and the public interest; - g. explain and analyse an organisation's current position and performance using financial and non-financial data from internal and external sources, presented in different formats including visualisations; - h. explain and evaluate different types of data distributions and data trends using appropriate statistical and data analysis tools, including consideration of cause and effect and the implications for business risk; and - i. evaluate, interpret and analyse data provided, including identifying and explaining the causes and effects of different types of data bias, and applying an appropriate degree of professional scepticism.
+- evaluate an organisation's purpose, in terms of its stated mission, objectives and critical success factors, highlighting omissions, inconsistencies and weaknesses, and considering the different objectives of stakeholders; - b. analyse the external factors which may impact upon an organisation's performance and position, evaluating significant issues in areas such as: - sustainability, including natural capital and climate change - macroeconomic forces - international trade, financial systems and global economic factors - government policies - its industry and markets, including competition - cultural environment - stakeholder, ecosystem and participant impact - markets for finance, labour and other resources - supply chain factors - technology developments, including those relating to automation and intelligent systems; - analyse an organisation's current markets and competitive strategy in sufficient detail for decisions to be made, drawing conclusions consistent with the qualitative and quantitative data available and highlighting relevant issues in terms of their likely impact on the strategy of the organisation; - d. explain and evaluate the significance and impact of the internal factors which affect or may influence an organisation's ability to achieve its chosen strategy, including its: - current resources - product/service portfolio - value chain and networks - organisational and operational capabilities (including core competencies, existing business processes, human capital and workforce flexibility) - use of developing technology (including digital assets, blockchain and cryptocurrencies, big data, internet of things, automation and intelligent systems); - e. explain and evaluate the risks attached to an organisation's present position, using all relevant qualitative and quantitative data, and considering attitudes to risk, security and cyber security: - f. explain and evaluate the ethical and business trust factors to be considered in determining the scope and nature of an organisation's objectives and its strategic analysis, giving appropriate consideration to the legitimate interests of all stakeholder groups and the public interest; - g. explain and analyse an organisation's current position and performance using financial and non-financial data from internal and external sources, presented in different formats including visualisations: - h. explain and evaluate different types of data distributions and data trends using appropriate statistical tools, data analysis and spreadsheets, including consideration of cause and effect and the implications for business risk; - evaluate and interpret data provided, including identifying and explaining the causes and effects of different types of data bias, and applying an appropriate degree of professional scepticism; and - j. assimilate, structure and analyse transactions and other granular data provided, using spreadsheets.